anonuser1213/Internet-Essentials/README.md

 # Internet-Essentials
-A list of essential privacy and safety tools.
+A list of essential privacy and security tools.

-## Habits
+## General considerations
-Never ever give out your real email to most online services, this is to prevent data brokers and to get hold of your email Host your own services, so that you're in control of your data (for free with FoSS) Use Mostly FoSS when possible to
+Never ever give out your real email to most online services, this is to prevent data brokers and to get hold of your email.
+Host your own services, so that you're in control of your data (for free with FoSS) Use Mostly FoSS when possible.

+https://www.techlore.tech/goincognito <-- offers a nice course on the topic with a bunch of videos to watch, highly reccomended!

+Also when it comes to digital privacy, security and anonymity (which are totally different things) it's important to take your threat model into consideration ie. what you want to accomplish or what privacy/security you want.

+Though I think that everybody (no matter threat model) needs a good baseline, which includes private and secure communication etc.

 ## Tools
 ### __Browsers:__